nethopper2/infra-gitops/demo-chris/users/chris/terraform/README.txt

 Step6: Modify TF files in terraform/vpc-aws and commit/push.
 Then wait for AWS console to update

-Step7: Delete vpc
-k delete -f workspace-remote.yaml
+Step7: If you just created a kubernetes cluster, you can access it with (note, this requires the AWS cli): aws eks --region <region> update-kubeconfig --name <cluster-name>
+kubectl config get-contexts

+Step8: Delete terraform stuff defined in the workspace directory and the namespaces it was created in k delete -f workspace-remote.yaml k delete ns test123
 NOTE: This command will take some time, because it is waiting for AWS to confirm vpc delete, on a crossplane sync cycle.
 Check your AWS console.

-Step8: If you just created a kubernetes cluster, you can access it with (note, this requires the AWS cli): aws eks --region <region> update-kubeconfig --name <cluster-name>
-kubectl config get-contexts
+Step9: delete provider, providerconfig, secrets and namespaces k delete providerconfig tf-pc k delete provider terraform-provider k delete secrets aws-creds git-credentials -n nethopper